William B. Wills House

-The William B. Wills House, commonly known as Sipsey, is a historic house in Eutaw, Alabama.
+The William B. Wills House, commonly known as Sipsey, is a historic house in Eutaw, Alabama, United States.
 The one-story wood-frame house was built c.
 1835.
 It is built in the Greek Revival style, atop a high brick foundation.
 A pedimented Doric portico spans the main entrance in the center of the five-bay main facade.
 The house was relocated in 1978 from 17 mi northwest of Eutaw in order to preserve it.
 It was added to the National Register of Historic Places on September 22, 1983.